Hot-start hasn't dulled Bergan football's urgency

 Through four games, Bergan is averaging north of 40 points per game at 47.5 points while having held the opposition to a staunch 11.5 points per game.

-The blowouts—with the Knights holding an average margin of victory of five touchdowns -
+The Knights are holding an average margin of victory of five touchdowns.

 The latest came last Friday night when Bergan rattled off 56-unanswered points in a 56-6 win over Omaha Concordia.